yob/raval/README.markdown

     - an IOish (File, StringIO, IO, etc) object with data to send back to the client

 The driver MUST have one of the following methods.
-Each method MUST accept a block and yield the appropriate value:
+Each method MUST accept the listed parameters and return an appropriate value:

     put_file(path, tmp_file_path)
     - an integer indicating the number of bytes received or False if there